tonypony220/starknet-devnet/README.md

 - `shardlabs/starknet-devnet:0.2.5` - image for the amd64 architecture
 - `shardlabs/starknet-devnet:0.2.5-arm` - image for the arm64 architecture
+- `shardlabs/starknet-devnet:latest-arm`

+By appending the `-seed0` suffix, you can access images which [predeploy funded accounts](#predeployed-accounts) with `--seed 0`, thus always deploying the same set of accounts.
+E.g.:

+- `shardlabs/starknet-devnet:0.2.5-seed0`
+- `shardlabs/starknet-devnet:latest-seed0`
+- `shardlabs/starknet-devnet:0.2.5-arm-seed0`

 The server inside the container listens to the port 5050, which you need to publish to a desired `<PORT>` on your host machine: